Donders-Institute/bidscoin/docs/tutorial.rst

    $ bidscoiner raw bids

 - Check your ``bids/code/bidscoin/bidscoiner.log`` (the complete terminal output) and ``bids/code/bidscoin/bidscoiner.errors`` (the summary that is also printed at the end) files for any errors or warnings.
-You shouldn't have any :-)
+You should not have any :-)
 - Compare the results in your ``bids/sub-*`` subject folders with the in ``bids_ref`` reference result.
 Are the file and folder names the same (don't worry about missing individual echo images, they are combined/generated as described below)?
 Also check the json sidecar files of the field maps.
 Do they have the right ``EchoTime`` and ``IntendedFor`` fields?
 - What happens if you re-run the ``bidscoiner`` command?
 Are the same subjects processed again?
 Delete the ``bids/sub-001`` folder and re-run the ``bidscoiner`` command to recreate ``bids/sub-001``.